Intempt

 Here's what actually matters when comparing Mailchimp competitors.
 Use this before you make a call.

-- AI Segmentation.
-Static lists and manual segments don't reflect how customers behave in real time.
-The standard to look for is segmentation that updates automatically as behavior changes, with AI-powered predictions for churn risk, conversion likelihood, and next best action built on top.
+• AI Segmentation: Static lists and manual segments don't reflect how customers behave in real time.
+The standard is automatic segmentation that updates as behavior changes.
+It should also include AI predictions for churn risk, conversion likelihood, and next best action.
 Tools that still require CSV exports or SQL to build a segment are a step backwards.

-- Advanced Triggers.
-Sending a campaign on a schedule is the floor, not the ceiling.
-The real question is whether the tool can fire a message the moment a specific behavior happens: a user hits a usage milestone, abandons a cart, goes quiet for 14 days, or completes an onboarding step.
-If triggers are limited to "opened email" or "clicked link," you're not looking at an advanced tool.
+• Advanced Triggers: Sending a campaign on a schedule is the floor, not the ceiling.
+The real question is whether the tool can send a message as soon as a specific action happens.
+A user may hit a usage milestone, abandon a cart, go quiet for 14 days, or finish an onboarding step.
+If a tool limits triggers to "opened email" or "clicked link," you don't have an advanced tool.

-- Multichannel Messaging.
-Your customers are not only in their inbox.
-Evaluate whether the platform can coordinate email, SMS, push notifications, and in-app messages from a single workflow, not separate tools stitched together.
+• Multichannel Messaging: Your customers are not only in their inboxes.
+Evaluate if the platform can manage email, SMS, push alerts, and in-app messages in one workflow.
+Avoid separate tools that are stitched together.
 Disconnected channels mean disconnected data, inconsistent timing, and more tools to manage.

-- Data and Integration Depth.
-An email tool is only as smart as the data it can see.
-Evaluate how deeply a platform connects to your existing stack: Shopify, Stripe, HubSpot, your product database.
+• Data and Integration Depth: An email tool is only as smart as the data it can see.
+Evaluate how deeply a platform connects to your existing stack: Shopify, Stripe, HubSpot, and your product database.
 Tools that work only with their own native data quickly hit a ceiling for teams with any real complexity in their customer base.

 Comparison Table